-Thus, the formalism of "Swiss" type claims (applicable from 3 months from the motives of the Grand Chamber) should no longer be used.
+Thus, the formalism of claims such as & #8220; Swiss & #8221; (applicable from 3 months from the reasons of the Grand Chamber).

-In this case, the President had seized the Enlarged Board of Appeal (under A112 (1) (b) EPC), because it seemed to him that some decisions were "divergent" concerning the patentability of software:
+In the present case, the President had seized the Enlarged Board of Appeal (under A112 (1) (b) EPC), because it seemed to him that certain decisions were & #8220; divergent & #8221; concerning software patentability:

-- T 1173/97 : this decision focuses on the function of the computer program (Is the claimed program of a technical nature?) and completely ignores the wording of the claim (in this case, the board accepts the wording " computer program Because the latter possesses, potentially, the capacity to produce an "additional" technical effect);
+- T 1173/97 : this decision emphasizes #8217; the function of the computer program (is the claimed program technical in nature?) and completely disregards the wording of the claim (in the present case, the board accepts the wording & #8220;computer program& #8221; , because this one has, in power, the capacity to produce a technical effect & #8220; additional & #8221;);

-In fact, it may happen that the boards of appeal change their rifle (possibly radically) by declaring that previous practice is no longer relevant (point 7.3.5): in this case, there are no differences, because it is clear that the old practice should no longer be followed.
+Indeed, it may happen that the Boards of Appeal change their rifle from shoulder to shoulder (possibly radically) by declaring that previous practice n & #8217; is more relevant (point 7.3.5): in this hypothesis, there are no discrepancies, because it is clear that the old practice should no longer be followed.

-According to the Grand Chamber (paragraphs 10.9 to 10.12 of the reasons), it should be considered that there is no divergence between these two decisions, but rather a natural evolution of the case-law (since only changes the legal basis for rejection or grant and not the decision as suchpoint 10.13 of the reasons).
+According to the Grand Chamber (points 10.9 to 10.12 of the reasons), it should be considered that & #8217; there is no divergence between these two decisions, but rather a natural evolution of the case law (because only changes the legal basis for rejection or grant and not the decision as suchpoint 10.13 of the reasons).

-In this case, the question was whether it was possible to freely choose the language of the proceedings (possibly by filing a translation) if the PCT application had already been published in a language of the Office. .
+In the present case, the question which arose was whether it was possible to freely choose the language of the procedure (possibly by filing a translation) if the PCT application had already been published in a language of the Office .

-TheA14 (3) EPC states that "the official language of the European Patent Office in which the patent application European has been filed or translated must be used as the language of the procedure "(Point 3.2 of the reasons).
+TheA14 (3) EPC states that & #8220; the official language of the & #8217; European Patent Office in which the patent application European has been filed or translated must be used as the language of the procedure& #8221; (point 3.2 of the reasons).